senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 12. Is: Cumulated hours of snow
 13. Ir: Cumulated hours of rain

 Features related to date: year, month, day & hour were joined in the YYYY-MM-DD-HH:HH:HH format into a single feature: 'Date'.
-Dew Point feature ('DEWP') is a categorical variable so values of that feature were transformed into integers using [sklearn's label encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
+Combined wind direction feature ('cbwd') is a categorical variable so values of that feature were transformed into integers using [sklearn's label encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
 The row number ('No') feature was dropped.

 Every feature, except for date was time-lagged for two time steps (two hours).
 So along with that we constructed input-output pairs which contain:

 1. input - 16 variables: 8 variables time lagged for one and two hours (including pm2.5)